 The Human Resources Committee (previously named Remuneration and Nominations Committee) is a committee of the TKAT Board.
 The Board has established the Committee to support it in its responsibilities for ensuring the highest standards of corporate governance in the remuneration and succession planning of the Chief Executive (CEO) and Senior Managers of TKAT, and oversee people, inclusion and culture strategies.
 Meetings are held four times a year.

-Members: Mrs E Thomas (Chair of Committee), Mrs G Bagley, Mr S Judge
+Members: Mrs G Bagley, Mr S Judge, Miss C Robins OBE.

 Audit and Risk Committee